-This type of genome editing may or may not be GE or GMO for federal regulation
+This type of genome editing may or may not be GE or GMO for federal regulation hen they went to Monterey - and were not welcomed there either!

 Why Are GE (GMO) Crops and Foods So Controversial?

 Look what greeted residents in Tule Lake in late 80's during first field test of GE "ice minus bacterium" - men in moon suits spraying the organism on local fields.